richsalz/trust-store-comparison/README.md

 Fetches certs from Apple, Google/Android OpenSource, Google Chromium trust store, Microsoft, Mozilla, and Akamai perissive-set and global-server contents.
 It actually uses a public GitHub repo to get the external certs.
 Each trust store has its own directory.
+Environment variable LSG can be set to point to which LSG host to use.

 ## make-page
 Generates an HTML page, called `index.html`, that contains the comparisons.